 - may state that safer sexual practices are engaged in and that condoms are always used;

 - can only contain pictures of a person’s head and shoulders.
-That person must have provided written To agree to something being done, to approve an action or arrangement.
-See also informed consent. and been provided a copy of that consent.
+That person must have provided written consent and been provided a copy of that consent.
 If the advertisement is published on the internet, pictures are not restricted to the head and shoulders, but cannot show:

 - a person’s bare sexual organs, buttocks or anus, or frontal nudity of the genital region, or

 - a sexual act or simulated sexual act, or

 - a person under the age of 18 years.

 The penalty for each breach of these regulations is 40 pu.

 - use the word ‘massage’, ‘masseur’, ‘remedial’ or any other words that state or imply that the business provides massage services;

 - publish a statement that is likely to induce a person to seek employment as a sex worker independently or in a brothel or escort agency.

 The penalty for each of these offences is 40 pu.